00jnr-00ver/00jnr/README.md

-# 00ver-Website-Code
 ### Open sourcing the code for my website in development.
-Free to use and fork.
 ##Art and Images used are not public domain.
 Collaboration of Patterns © 2023 by Junior Sanchez is licensed under CC BY-NC-SA 4.0

 Current index.html code iteration, incomplete: